comunica/Article-EDBT2024-SolidQueryDemo/content/introduction.md

 and use this to optimize LTQP in terms of the number of links that need to be followed.
 Such a traversal-based approach does not rely on prior indexes over Solid pods, and can query over live data that is spread over multiple pods.
+[Results have shown](cite:cites solidquery) that non-complex queries can be completed in the order of seconds, with first results showing up in less than a second.
+For more complex queries in terms of the number of triple patterns, results show that more fundamental optimization work is needed into adaptively optimizing the query plan upon newly discovered information and reducing the number of links to be followed.

 The focus of this article is on demonstrating the implementation of a query engine that can execute SPARQL queries across Solid pods using the LTQP techniques introduced in [](cite:cites solidquery).